-&lt;sup>2 Total capital ratio is calculated as: total capital divided by RWA.
+Total capital ratio is calculated as: total capital divided by RWA.

 The assets-to-capital multiple is calculated as: total assets plus off-balance sheet credit instruments, such as certain letters of credit and guarantees divided by total adjusted capital.
+This measure has been replaced with the Leverage Ratio in 2015.